Farhan-CSE/Basic-CI-CD-Pipeline-Integration/README.md

 ✔ Developer makes changes to the project file in the cloned repo and pushes the code in you github.
 ✔ The updated code will be available in your github
 ✔ Github webhooks sents a trigger to Jenkins which passes through server firewall and then triggers a Jenkins job if valid.
 Reference : how to use gihub webhooks ()

+In Jenkins :
+Login to jenkins through your browser with your instance ip and port 8080 and create a freestyle project.
+In SCM select git and give your github repo url.
+In Build trigger select github hook trigger for gitscm polling.
+Go to your github repo and in setting select webhook and in paylaod url give your jenkins url: (your ip):8080/github-webhook/ .
+Click add webhook your webhook is added.

 ✔ All credentials are encoded in script.
 ✔ Jenkins initiates auto project build and deployment via Bash Script.
 ✔ If the Jenkins job fails to execute build, an Email notification is sent to the developer team with error logs.